 iPhone SE 2 storage

 The SE initially launched in 16GB and 32GB storage iterations.
-But as it became apparent that wasn’t anything like enough capacity, Apple replaced them with 32GB and 128GB variants.
+But as it became apparent that wasn’t anything like enough capacity for most SE owners, Apple replaced them with 32GB and 128GB variants.

 iPhone SE 2 colours and 5G connectivity

 Pencil in space grey, red and silver colour options.
 As you might expect, it seems none of the iPhone SE 2 iterations will be compatible with 5G.